wp-plugins/ai-twitter-feeds/readme.txt

 * Multiple times you can use Twitter widget & shortcode.* NEW Developed as per Twitter API 1.1 developer display requirements policy.Plugin Develop by August Infotech [Visit website](http://www.augustinfotech.com)

 == Installation ==
+**Important:
-**Important**To use this plugin, please follow the steps given below:
+To use this plugin, please follow the steps given below:

 1) Register at https://dev.twitter.com/apps/new and create a new app.